YingjieQiao/kue/README.md

 ### Idea Inspiration

 Our app concept was sparked off by the desire to improve queue systems in self-service food establishments.
 In our campus, food establishments that use queue number displays are aplenty.
 The issue that stuck out the most for this implementation is: the customer has to remain in the vicinity of the queue display in order to be able to view the current order being served.
 This might not be ideal in a pandemic ridden world, whereby social distancing needs to take priority.

 Next up, food establishments also use vibrating pagers.
 We realised that the vibrating pagers used in food establishments are passed around different customers the entire time.
-They require additional manpower for sanitisation, in order to reduce the spread of possible germs and viruses,etc.
+They require additional manpower for sanitisation, in order to reduce the spread of possible germs and viruses, etc.

 The food establishments have to shell out upwards of at least a couple hundred dollars to purchase and implement those hardware solutions.
 This is where we spotted the opportunity for improvement.
 We could simply create an android app to replace the conventional implementations at a much lower cost, yet at the same time add in more functionality in order to create more value for the restaurants.

 ![intro](https://user-images.githubusercontent.com/49013092/101912873-48424780-3bfd-11eb-8578-ebf2043f1fdf.png)